Roblox Studio MCP server

 After installation, confirm everything is working properly:

-2. Look for the message The MCP Studio plugin is ready for prompts in the Studio console.
+2. Look for the message The MCP Studio plugin is ready for prompts. in the Studio console.

 Using the MCP Server

-1. Open a place in Roblox Studio.
+1. Open a Roblox place in Studio.

-• Checking the Studio console output
+• The Studio console for messages

-• Visually confirming changes in your place
+• Visual changes in your place

-How to add this MCP server to Cursor
+How to install this MCP server

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json file so that it is available in all of your projects.